 Here’s what to do:

-Head to Tools > Site Health > Info > Server in your WordPress dashboard.
+In your WordPress dashboard, go to Tools > Site Health > Info > Server and review your current PHP limits.

-If in the Site Health the PHP values are lower than the ones below, our suggestion is to contact your web host and ask them to increase those PHP configuration limits to the minimum as follow:
+If the values shown in Site Health are lower than the recommended levels below, contact your hosting provider and ask them to increase your PHP configuration limits.

 max_execution_time 300